Super-Kamiokande: Online monitoring system

 An online monitor computer located in the control room reads data from the DAQ host computer via an FDDI link.
 It provides shift operators with a flexible tool for selecting event display features, makes online and recent-history histograms to monitor detector performance, and performs a variety of additional tasks needed to efficiently monitor status and diagnose detector and DAQ problems.
 Events in the data stream can be skimmed off and elementary analysis tools can be applied to check data quality during calibrations or after changes in hardware or online software.

 Realtime supernova monitor

 To detect and identify such bursts as efficiently and promptly as possible Super-Kamiokande is equipped with an online supernova monitor system.
 About 10,000 total events are expected in Super-Kamiokande for a supernova explosion at the center of the Milky Way Galaxy.
-Super-Kamiokande can measure a burst with no dead-time, up to 30,000 events within the first second of a burst.
-Theoretical calculations of supernova explosions suggest that neutrinos are emitted over a total time-scale of tens of seconds with about a half of them emitted during the first one or two seconds.
+Super-Kamiokande can measure a burst with no dead time, up to 30,000 events within the first second of a burst.
+Theoretical calculations of supernova explosions suggest that neutrinos are emitted over a total timescale of tens of seconds with about a half of them emitted during the first one or two seconds.
 The Super-K will search for event clusters in specified time windows of 0.5, 2, and 10 s.